Top Sirloin Vs Filet Mignon – A Tasty, Meaty Competition

 Where does filet mignon come from?

-If we talk about wher fillet mignon is cut from, it is taken from the conical end of the tenderloin filet or the psoas major.
+We get the filet mignon from the conical end of the tenderloin filet or the psoas major.

-The location of the tenderloin filet under the spine makes it a very tender steak and excellent for those that prefer a softer bite or chewier texture.
+The tenderloin filet sits under the spine.
+This makes it a tender steak, great for people who like a softer bite or a chewier texture.

 Sirloin Strip Steak vs Filet Mignon The critical difference